ZingChak

 A step-up SIP calculator increases monthly investment every year, usually aligned with salary growth.
 This often reduces the initial monthly burden while still helping reach the same financial goal over time.

-CAGR represents the annualized growth rate used for SIP projection.
-Even a small change in CAGR significantly affects monthly SIP requirement because long-term compounding magnifies return differences.
+Expected Return represents the annualized growth rate used for SIP projection.
+Even a small change in Expected Return significantly affects monthly SIP requirement because long-term compounding magnifies return differences.

-For example, achieving a goal at 12% CAGR requires substantially lower monthly SIP than planning at 10% CAGR over the same duration.
+For example, achieving a goal at 12% Expected Return requires substantially lower monthly SIP than planning at 10% Expected Return over the same duration.

 Monthly SIP Sensitivity by Rate